scoutapp/slate_apm_help/source/includes/_core_agent.md

 Output: sh: 1: /tmp/scout_apm_core/scout_apm_core-v1.2.9-x86_64-unknown-linux-musl/core-agent: Permission denied
 </code>

-Try following "Downloading the core agent to another directory" above to see if you are able to execute the core agent in another folder.
+Try following [Downloading the core agent to another directory](#downloading-the-core-agent-to-another-directory) above to see if you are able to execute the core agent in another directory to determine if there is a permissions issue with the default location.

 If you continue having issues, please reach out to us at [support@scoutapm.com](mailto:support@scoutapm.com).